Smoking & Low-and-Slow

 Don't wrap too early.
 You want a good bark set before the wrap goes on.
 For most cuts at 225-250°F (107-121°C), that means waiting until 160-165°F (71-74°C) internally.
 Wrapping at 145°F (63°C) means wrapping a meat surface that's still pale and soft.

 Rest in the wrap.
-After the meat hits its target temp, the wrap can double as an insulating layer during the rest.
-A brisket rested 1-2 hours still wrapped will carry through better than one unwrapped on a cutting board.
+After the meat hits its target temp, the wrap can double as an insulating layer during the rest, and it also buys you carryover.
+Per the University of Wyoming Extension's guidance on resting meat, internal temperature keeps climbing for a stretch after the meat leaves heat because the hot exterior continues driving heat toward the cooler center.
+A brisket rested 1-2 hours still wrapped will carry through better than one unwrapped on a cutting board, and the wrap also holds in the juices that would otherwise run out onto the board.

 Buy the right paper.
 Generic white butcher paper contains bleaches and coatings that aren't food-safe for direct contact with cooking meat.
 Pink/peach unbleached, untreated food-grade paper is what you want.
 It's widely available online and at restaurant supply stores.